 She also pointed out that for many, the novelty factor of working from the bedroom or dining room table has begun to wear off: “employees are getting tired of meetings staring at screens instead of humans, and the ability to switch off from work is becoming more difficult when you sleep or eat dinner with your family in your ‘office’.”

 Guide for employees: Working from home tips for COVID-19 and beyond

 She also reports that some employers are keen to use this time as a test to see if they can build in more remote working for the future.
 “Employees are asking for more flexibility on working location so that you can maintain relationships with your colleagues in the office and maximise opportunities for team-working by being in the same place, but also working from home when you need to really concentrate and focus on something."

 Remote working also has the potential to benefit employers, as more staff working from home means that less office space is required, reducing costs.
-Making office working optional also has the benefit of widening the pool from which employers can recruit from.
+Making office working optional also has the benefit of widening the pool from which employers can recruit from, so it may not be the case that many companies will switch to a complete remote work environment.
 “Our view is that lockdown in the UK will change the way we view home-working and widen recruitment opportunities now that we don’t feel that we need to employ someone local because they must be in the office everyday.”